 Our friendly team work hard to provide a quality health service for the community.
-At Tharawal dental we want to improve the oral health of our community by encouraging regular check-ups and healthy habits for all ages.
-We think of dental health as an important part of your overall wellbeing.
-That is why we work together with other Tharawal medical services, and programs.
+At Tharawal Dental Clinic, we want to improve the oral health of our community by encouraging regular check-ups and healthy habits for all ages.

-We know that for some people the dentist can be a fearful place.
+We know that for some people, the dentist can be a fearful place.
 Give us a chance to show you how easy it can be!
-To register as a patient, take a look at the eligibility section or enquire at the reception desk.
+To register as a patient, take a look at the eligibility section or enquire at dental reception.

-If you are experiencing pain and do not have an appointment, you are required to present to the reception desk at 9.00am.
-From there you will be triaged by a staff member and we will endeavour to see you as soon as possible.
+If you are experiencing pain and do not have an appointment, you must present to dental reception at 9.00am.
+Upon your arrival, you will be triaged by the dentist.
+After being triaged, one of the following will happen.
+You will be:

 - Seen on the day, between booked patients (waiting times may apply), or